-ASX Clear (Futures) uses daily capital stress tests to monitor risk exposures to individual participants and the adequacy of its financial resources.
-Capital stress tests are based on a range of scenarios covering extreme price moves and volatility shifts in equity, interest rate and electricity contracts (see CCP Standard 4.6).
-The scenarios have been developed based on statistical analysis of historical market movements, which takes into account correlations between contracts and uses the 'student t distribution' (allowing for more extreme events than a normal distribution), complemented by a set of forward-looking scenarios based on hypothetical macroeconomic or market-wide events (see CCP Standard 4.6).
+range of scenarios covering extreme price moves and volatility shifts in equity, interest rate and electricity contracts (see CCP Standard 4.6).
+The scenarios have been developed based on statistical analysis of historical market movements, which takes into account correlations between contracts and uses a 'student t' distribution (allowing for more extreme events than a normal distribution), complemented by a set of forward-looking scenarios based on hypothetical macroeconomic or market-wide events (see CCP Standard 4.6).
 Other key underlying parameters and assumptions include that: